chilli-axe/mtg-photoshop-automation/README.md

 # FAQ
 Photoshop scripting works within an outdated version of JavaScript and has more than its share of idiosyncrasies.
 There are unfortunately bugs that don't occur on my system and that I can't recreate, but others have found ways to fix them.
 * *When I try to run the script, I get "Error: File or folder does not exist."
 Line 9: $.evalFile(filePath + ...).* So far it seems like the way to fix this issue is to hardcode the path to your directory in each script, unfortunately.
-Dynamically finding the filepath works perfectly on my system so I'm not sure exactly how to debug it for others.
+Dynamically finding the filepath works perfectly on my system, so I'm not sure exactly how to debug it for others.
+Seems like if you're on a Mac, you might need to edit the filepaths throughout the code to use / instead of \\, as well.
 * *When I render a card, the artwork is twice as big as it should be.* Hop into `frame.jsx` and scroll down to the bottom.
 In the `frame()` function, there's a line that looks something like `var percentageToScale = 100 * (Math.max( ... ));`.
 Change the number 100 to 50 here and that typically fixes it.
-* *My set symbols don't have the proper gradient to them.* I haven't found a fix for this yet, but it's in the pipeline.
+* *My set symbols don't have the proper gradient to them.* I've done my best to address this, but it seems like it still breaks for some people.
+In the event that it doesn't work, you can try opening `excessFunctions.jsx` and scrolling down to line 478 roughly - there should be two lines that look something like `var centre_x = (leftPix + rightPix) / 4; var centre_y = (topPix + bottomPix) / 4;`.
+Try changing the divide by 4 to divide by 2 here and see if that changes anything.
 * *I want to change the set symbol to something else.* Head over to https://andrewgioia.github.io/Keyrune/cheatsheet.html - you can use any of these symbols for the set symbol for your cards.
 Copy the text of the symbol you want on the cheatsheet, then hop into `proxy.jsx` and look about 10 lines down.
 Replace the square character in quotations with the character you copied.

 # Limitations